 This executive summary presents an overview of the development and organizational structure of the Environmental Standards and Procedures for United States Army Kwajalein Atoll (USAKA) Activities in the Republic of the Marshall Islands (Standards).
-The standards and procedures in the Standards apply to all activities of the United States (U.S.) Government that occur on the U.S. Army Garrison-Kwajalein Atoll (USAG-KA)/Ronald Reagan Ballistic Missile Defense Test Site (RTS) controlled islands and the Mid-Atoll Corridor, as well as all USAG-KA/RTS controlled activities within the Republic of the Marshall Islands (RMI), including the territorial waters of the RMI.
+The standards and procedures in the Standards apply to all activities of the United States (U.S.) Government that are under the unrestricted control of the United States pursuant to Article IV and ANNEX A of the Military Use and Operating Rights Agreement including activities on the U.S. defense sites, in the Mid-Atoll Corridor and encompassing the territorial waters of the RMI.
 The legislative background, the approach to the development of the Standards, the organization and origin, a summary of the Standards, and the formal adoption process are discussed briefly.
 The Standards are also known as the USAKA Environmental Standards (UES).

 The USAKA Environmental Standards have been in legal effect since 4 December 1995.
-During much of that time, USAKA was under the command of the U.S. Army Space and Missile Defense Command (USASMDC) [initially Space and Strategic Defense Command, and formerly U.S. Army Space and Missile Defense Command /Army Forces Strategic Command (USASMDC/ARSTRAT)].
+During much of that time, USAKA was under the command of the U.S. Army Space and Missile Defense Command (USASMDC) [initially Space and Strategic Defense Command, and formerly U.S. Army Space and Missile Defense Command/Army Forces Strategic Command (USASMDC/ARSTRAT)].
 On October 1, 2013, responsibility for USAKA was transferred from USASMDC/ARSTRAT to U.S. Army Installation Management Command (IMCOM), which assumed full operational control over base activities.
 The installation was renamed the U.S. Army Garrison-Kwajalein Atoll (USAG-KA).
 On March 1, 2019, IMCOM became a major subordinate command of U.S. Army Materiel Command (AMC).
 The USASMDC is the Senior Command for USAKA.
 The UES 14th Edition changed the term "USAKA" to "USAG-KA" where appropriate.
-The roles and responsibilities of the Commander, USAG-KA, are the same as those held by the Commander, USAKA, in earlier UES editions, and are set forth at Section 2-5.
+The roles and responsibilities of the Commander, USAG-KA, are the same as those held by the Commander, USAKA, in earlier UES editions, and are set forth at Section 2-6.
 The terms "USAG-KA" and "USAKA" are defined in the Standards at Section 3-8.
 The term "USAKA" has been retained throughout the UES as a geographical designation that includes USAG-KA and all tenants including RTS.